 Pharmaceutical production is one of the most highly regulated industries.
 You must comply with both local drug laws and international standards:

-Good Manufacturing Practice (GMP): GMP is the foundation of pharmaceutical quality.
-It is not a “nice-to-have” certification; it’s a legal requirement in most jurisdictions.
-The WHO defines GMP as “a system for ensuring that products are consistently produced and controlled according to quality standards,” covering all aspects of production from raw materials to staff training.
-The US FDA enforces cGMP (Current GMP) regulations, which set minimum standards for facilities and processes to ensure product safety and correct strength.
-In practice, this means your plant design, equipment, and operations must meet stringent criteria (e.g., cleanroom classifications, validated processes, batch records).
-Many countries adopt WHO GMP guidelines or ICH (International Conference on Harmonisation) standards (e.g., ICH Q9 for Quality Risk Management, ICH Q10 for Pharmaceutical Quality Systems).
-Plan to implement a formal Quality Management System (QMS) and continuous improvement per ICH Q10.
+Good Manufacturing Practice (GMP): Pharmaceutical quality is built on the foundation of GMP.
+It is not a “nice to have” certification; it’s a legal requirement across most jurisdictions.
+The World Health Organization defines GMP as “a system for ensuring that products are consistently produced and controlled according to established quality standards.”
+This applies to all production steps including raw materials and personnel training.
+The US FDA enforces cGMP (Current GMP) regulations which establishes minimum standards for facilities and processes to ensure product safety, appropriate strength, and identity.
+This means that your plant design, equipment, and operations must meet strict criteria of cleanroom classifications, validated processes, and batch records.

 3. Required Licenses and Certifications